luapower/fs/fs.md

 ### `f:stream(mode) -> fs`

 Open a `FILE*` object from a file.
-The file should not be used anymore and `fs:close()` should be called to close the file.
+The file should not be used anymore while a stream is open on it and `fs:close()` should be called to close the file.

 ### `fs:close()`